 Episode 1.
 A Biblical Perspective on Miracles

-So question: do you believe in signs, wonders and miracles?
-Not just two thousand odd years ago in the Bible, I mean today, here, now, for you and for me.
-Signs, wonders and miracles, wow what a …
+So – question – do you believe in signs, wonders and miracles?
+Not just 2000 odd years ago in the Bible – I mean today, here, now … for you and for me?
+Join Berni as he takes a look at signs, …

-So question: do you believe in signs, wonders and miracles?
-Not just two thousand odd years ago in the Bible, I mean today, here, now, for you and for me.
+So – question – do you believe in signs, wonders and miracles?
+Not just 2000 odd years ago in the Bible – I mean today, here, now … for you and for me?

 Signs, wonders and miracles, wow what a subject to be talking about.
 As we chug a lug on through our lives it’s not something we think an awful lot about is it?
 The supernatural power of God intervening in the natural lives that we lead.
 Well we don’t think too much about it that is until we’re desperate for a miracle, until some crisis comes along.
 Maybe it’s a health scare, cancer, a heart attack, an accident, some other terrible illness and then we go to God in absolute desperation, almost as a last resort asking for a miracle.

 But you see I’m not sure that that’s exactly how God wants us to think of miracles.
 I for one believe that God is still doing amazing things today and yes miracles can be the exception but sometimes I don’t think we’re expectant enough, matter of fact enough, prepared enough to go to God in the normal course of business, right in the ordinary mundane lives that we lead and ask Him to intervene in a miraculous way.